 In December 2016, a settlement was reached involving similar claim about vehicles with 3.0 liter diesel engines.
 This settlement will send an additional $225,000,000 to the environmental mitigation trust.

 New Hampshire’s allocation of the environmental mitigation trust is approximately $30.9 million.

 October 2, 2017 is the Trust Effective Date (TED) for the Environmental Mitigation Trust.
 Within 60 days of the TED, all beneficiaries of the trust are required to submit a Certification of Beneficiary Status to the court and trust.
 New Hampshire submitted this document to the court on November 9, 2017.

 Beneficiary Mitigation Plan

-Governor Sununu has directed the Office of Strategic Initiatives (OSI) to be New Hampshire’s lead agency in relation to the Environmental Mitigation Trust funds.
-OSI is working closely with the Department of Environmental Services (DES) to develop a draft mitigation plan to lay out how New Hampshire plans to use the almost $31,000,000 allocated to us.
-Additional updates will be forthcoming as a draft plan is developed.
+Governor Sununu directed the Office of Strategic Initiatives (OSI) to be New Hampshire’s lead agency in relation to the Environmental Mitigation Trust funds.
+OSI worked closely with the Department of Environmental Services (DES) to develop New Hampshire’s draft beneficiary mitigation plan to lay out how New Hampshire plans to spend the almost $31 million allocated to the state.

 Attn: Chris Ellms